XpressAI/xircuits.io/docs/main/index.md

 ## How the Xircuits Documentation is Organized

-Here's high-level overview of how the documentation is organized will help you know where to look for certain things:
+Here's high-level overview of how the documentation is organized to help you know where to look for certain things:

-- [**Tutorials**](../category/tutorials) take you by the hand and get you started on your first Xircuits workflows.
+- [**Tutorials**](/docs/category/tutorials) take you by the hand and get you started on your first Xircuits workflows.
 Start here if you’re new to Xircuits.
+- [**Visual Programming in Xircuits**](/docs/category/visual-programming-in-xircuits) teaches you how to perform programming tasks using Xircuits' visual style, including loops, variables, events, etc.
+- [**How-Tos**](/docs/category/how-tos) offer step-by-step instructions for specific tasks and challenges you might encounter.
-- [**Examples**](../category/use-case-examples) guide you through the steps involved in possible Xircuits use-cases.
+- [**Use Case Examples**](/docs/category/use-case-examples) guide you through the steps involved in possible Xircuits use-cases.
 They are more advanced than tutorials and assume some foundation knowledge of how that particular use-case works and instead focus on how it can be implemented in Xircuits.
-- [**Developer Guide**](../category/developer-guide) are guides so that you can create components and workflows for Xircuits users.
-- [**Technical Concepts**](../category/technical-concepts) discuss key topics and concepts at a fairly high level and provide useful background information and explanation.
+- [**Explanations**](/docs/category/explanations) discuss key topics and concepts at a fairly high level and provide useful background information and explanation.
-- [**The Xircuits Interface**](xircuits-interface) contains references for Xircuits’ machinery.
-- [**Contributing**](../category/contributing) guides you on how to make good Xircuits pull requests, whether they are to showcase your component libraries or project templates or other purposes!
+- [**Developer Guide**](/docs/category/developer-guide) contains guides so that you can create components and workflows for Xircuits users, including how you can contribute to Xircuits.
+- [**References**](/docs/category/references) contain detailed descriptions of Xircuits’ machinery and commands.
+- [**FAQs**](faq) provide answers to frequently asked questions.

 ## Why Should I Use Xircuits?